 The Town Centre Action Plan is a cross-government response to the independent National Review of Town Centres, which was chaired by architect Malcolm Fraser, and published in July.

 Mr Mackay said town centres should be places that encourage business start-up and inspire innovative idea.

 "We recognise the importance of securing the future of our high streets as the economic centre of our towns," he said.

-"The plan marks a new era for Scotland's town centres and we will continue to work in partnership with local authorities, private and community organisations to ensure they are vibrant places to live, work and socialise."'Not sufficient'
+"The plan marks a new era for Scotland's town centres and we will continue to work in partnership with local authorities, private and community organisations to ensure they are vibrant places to live, work and socialise."

 However, the Federation of Small Businesses in Scotland (FSB) warned that the outlined measures were not sufficient to revive town centres.

 Scottish policy convener Andy Willox said: "The FSB has warned for many years that independent retailers cannot single-handedly win the battle to turn around Scottish town centres and high streets.